Exploiting Prior Information in Block Sparse Signals: Model and methodology

-where $\bm{D}:=[\bm{1}_{\mathcal{P}_1},...,\bm{1}_{\mathcal{P}_L}]\in\mathbb{R}^{q\times L}$.
-To better distinguish between $\omega_i$ and $w_i$, note that the former penalizes the index set $\mathcal{P}_i$ while the latter penalizes the index set $\mathcal{V}_i$.
-In this work, the following questions are answered about a non-uniform block sparse model: \begin{enumerate} \item How many measurements are required for $\mathsf{P}_{1,2}$ and $\mathsf{P}_{1,2,\bm{w}}$ to successfully recover a $s$-block sparse vector from independent Gaussian linear measurements? \item Given extra prior information, what is the optimal choice of weights in $\mathsf{P}_{1,2,\bm{w}}$? \item How close one can get to the optimal weights if the prior information is slightly inaccurate? \end{enumerate} In the reminder of this work, we provide the answer to these questions in three sections.
+In this work, the following questions are answered about a non-uniform block-sparse model: \begin{enumerate} \item How many measurements are required for $\mathsf{P}_{1,2}^{0}$ and $\mathsf{P}_{1,2,\bm{w}}^{0}$ to successfully recover a $s$-block-sparse vector from independent linear measurements? \item Given extra prior information, what is the optimal choice of weights in $\mathsf{P}_{1,2,\bm{w}}^{\eta}$? \item How close one can get to the optimal weights if the prior information is slightly inaccurate? \end{enumerate} In the reminder of this work, we provide the answer to these questions in three sections.

-\section{Number of Measurements for successful Recovery}
+\section{Number of Measurements for Successful Recovery}